5/14: All SBPL locations are closed for staff training.

 In February 2023, the Coastal Conservancy awarded the City of Santa Barbara a $525,000 grant to support wildfire prevention and resilience efforts.
 This grant, in addition to $87,800 match funding from the Fire Department, will cover comprehensive biological resource reports in seven open space parks to inform future work plans, and the execution of work plans in three of seven of the parks.

 In October 2023, the City of Santa Barbara was awarded an approximately $2.9 million CAL FIRE grant to support hazardous fuels management in the remaining parks, plus additional open space areas.
-The grant will allow for biological resource reports to be conducted in 11 additional locations and work plans to be executed in 15 open space areas.
+The grant will allow for biological assessments to be conducted in 11 additional locations and work plans to be executed in 15 open space areas.